WHAT IS FORENSIC PSYCHIATRY?

 She is one of only a few individuals dual trained in forensics and addictions making her a highly sought after expert.

 Board Certified.
-Licensed in Connecticut and Rhode Island
+Licensed in Connecticut, Rhode Island, and North Carolina.

 Dr. Yarnell-Mac Grory has experience working in multiple areas.
 Common cases include: